supertree-toolkit/stk/doc/gui.rst

 *************

 After all your processing, the final step is to create a matrix of your data.
-This function will create a matrix suitable for reading into Paup, TNT and most other supertree software.
+This function will create a matrix suitable for reading into Paup*, TNT and most other supertree software.
 Note that some software require a set of "input trees".
 In this case, use the "Export trees" function under the the "File" menu.
 Matrices can be output in Nexus or Hennig (TNT) format.
 Simply select "Create